aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 test resources and other source files unnecessary for running in a production environment.

-This will produce a `tar` archive that needs to be unpacked into the artefacts directory.
+This will produce a `tar` archive that needs to be unpacked into the artifacts directory.
 Note that the archive will actually contain a `package` subdirectory containing the files, so it's not enough to just directly unpack files.

 #### Step 2: Rewrite local dependencies